Toolchefs/AtomsPluginExample/README.md

 AtomsMaya:

-Copy the AtomsAvoidance.so lib to /opt/Toolchefs/AtomsMaya/plugins/2020
+Copy the AtomsPluginExample.so lib to /opt/Toolchefs/AtomsMaya/plugins/2020

 Set the env variable:
 ```